-I’m a New York based Clinical Social Worker, born in Trinidad, W.I. and raised in Brooklyn.
-I completed my Bachelor of Arts Degree in Sociology from the University of Connecticut (where I also ran Track and Field), and then went on to obtain a Masters in Social Work at Fordham University, with post graduate work at Adelphi University.
+I’m a New York based Clinical Social Worker, born in Trinidad, W.I., and raised in Brooklyn.
+I completed my Bachelor of Arts Degree in Sociology from the University of Connecticut (where I also ran Track and Field).
+I then obtained a Master’s in Social Work at Fordham University, with post-graduate work at Adelphi University.

-Therapy is challenging, the growth is rewarding and it doesn’t mean you are “(insert label here)”.
-Together we will collaborate, set goals, try solutions and gain skills to navigate life and change the narrative of Mental Health.
+Therapy is challenging, the growth is rewarding, and it doesn’t mean you are “(insert label here).”
+Together we will collaborate, set goals, try solutions, and gain skills to navigate life and change the narrative of Mental Health.